 Four trials measured restoration longevity.
 Two of the studies were judged to be at high risk and two at unclear risk of bias.
-No difference in restoration failure rates were shown at one year follow-up, with no failures reported in either group for three of the four studies; the fourth study had a risk ratio (RR) 1.00 (95% confidence interval (CI) 0.07 to 15.00) (low-quality evidence).
-Three studies evaluated restoration longevity at two years follow-up and, again, no failures were shown in either group.
+No difference in restoration failure rates were shown at 1 year follow-up, with no failures reported in either group for three of the four studies; the fourth study had a risk ratio (RR) 1.00 (95% confidence interval (CI) 0.07 to 15.00) (low-quality evidence).
+Three studies evaluated restoration longevity at 2 years follow-up and, again, no failures were shown in either group.

 No adverse events were reported in any of the included studies.